slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Um dos tristes sinais da nossa época é que demonizamos aqueles que produzem, subsidiamos os que se recusam a produzir e canonizamos aqueles que reclamam."
 -- Thomas Sowell*
 > *"When a Democrat is elected, buy gun and ammo stocks.
 When a Republican is elected, buy newspaper stocks."*
-> *"Populism is what we call democracy when we don't like the outcome."
+> *"Populism is what we call democracy when we don’t like the outcome."
 -- Naval Ravikant*
 -->